The Teretosi

 Ideals and Instincts

-• While commonplace in Reinao, the teretosi's twisted sense of humor is something that most others struggle to understand.
-Hailing from a land where even the luckiest teretosi faces danger at every turn, death is seen as a rather casual and common topic.
+• While commonplace in Reinao, the teretosi's twisted sense of humor is hard for most outside the region to understand.
+Hailing from a land where even the luckiest teretosi eventually fall victim to disaster, death is a casual and common topic.

-• Most teretosi carry a natural attitude of enthusiastic pessimism, believing that the worst will happen and finding entertainment in spite of it.
+• Teretosi carry an attitude of enthusiastic pessimism, often believing that the worst will happen and finding entertainment in spite of it.

-• Insults are commonplace during banter.
-Messing with your friends and family is seen as a normal form of bonding.
-This has led to various issues when teretosi interact with other species.
+• Insults and curses are incredibly commonplace during teretosi banter.
+Harassing and ridiculing friends and family is incredibly entertaining and a normal form of bonding among packs.
+Unsurprisingly, this has led to a multitude of issues when teretosi interact with and become close with other species.

 • Teretosi are naturally inclined towards risky behavior.
 Any method of testing one's luck is common, with gambling in particular being extremely popular.
-Younger individuals are more likely to participate in direct thrill-seeking and dangerous behavior.
+Some may exhibit directly dangerous and thrill-seeking behavior, always needing to find the next big gamble- even at the risk of their own life.

 • Customs and Traditions